satansdeer/satansdeer.github.com/src/pages/posts/dont-mock-what-you-dont-own/index.md

 comments: true
 ---

 I was refactoring specs of some Rails application when I decided to mock the `ImageUploader` class of CarierWave.
-I wanted to be able to check for cpecific image url. __But was it a good idea?__
+I wanted to be able to check for specific image url. __But was it a good idea?__

 ## No, Don't Do It

 I know it might be tempting to mock libraries that make database or network calls to make specs run faster, but that's not what test doubles are meant for.

-Test doubles are ment to help you create practical and convinient interfaces between parts of your application.
+Test doubles are meant to help you create practical and convenient interfaces between parts of your application.

 ![mocking](/dont_mock_1.png)